Shortest-path recovery from signature with an optimal control approach: Numerical experiments

 \section{Numerical experiments}

 This final section is devoted to demonstrating the capabilities of the optimal control approach to recover the shortest path from a given signature.
 The first part describes experiments related to section \ref{find_path}, whereas the second section tries to illustrate the improvement of the second approach.
 Moreover, we will use the length of the path recovered in the first section as the lower bound for the final time in the second section.
-Both sections include experiments that follow two steps \begin{itemize} \item[1.)]
-Generate a path via a simulation of a stochastic process and derive its signature. \item[2.)]
-Compute the shortest path from the signature of 1.) and compare it to the original path from 1.) \end{itemize} In general, we deal with realizations of stochastic processes that have less regularity as paths from $BV([0,1],\mathbb{R}^d)$.
+Both sections include experiments that follow two steps \begin{enumerate} \item Generate a path via a simulation of a stochastic process and derive its signature. \item Compute the shortest path with the same signature signature as 1., and compare it to the original path. \end{enumerate} In general, we deal with realizations of stochastic processes that have less regularity as paths from $BV([0,1],\mathbb{R}^d)$.
 However, given that we only deal with discretizations and linear interpolations between the simulation points, we do not hurt the regularity of $BV$.
 As the underlying process, we take the Ornstein-Uhlenbeck process, theoretically defined as:

 \begin{definition}[Ornstein Uhlenbeck process] The (OU) follows the succeeding dynamic:

 where $W_t$ is a standard Brownian Motion, $\sigma,\kappa >0$ and $\theta \in \mathbb{R}$. \end{definition} The meaning of the parameters are as follows: \begin{itemize} \item $\theta$ is the long-term mean \item $\kappa$ is the speed of mean reversion \item $\sigma$ is the standard deviation of the process \end{itemize} At any given $t$ where the process value $X_t$ is below its long-term mean $X_t<\theta$ the drift is positive.
 The value of the drift is proportional to the product of $\kappa$ and the difference between $\theta$ and $X_t$.
 In summary, the drift forces the process to approach the long-term mean $\theta$.
 The higher the mean reversion $\kappa$, the faster the process is forced to approach its $\theta$.